 Measures the difference between two pressures on each side of the sensor.
 An example is a liquid pressure transducer where the fluid levels above and below the liquid are measured.

 When connected to an electrical source and a pressure source, a pressure transducer will produce an electrical output signal proportional to the pressure.
 This may be voltage, current, or frequency.
 There are four different output parameters available.
 Below is a summary of the outputs and when they are best used.

-Digital Pressure Transducer:A digital signal provides more versatility than analog signals, often they are called smart devices, because they provide greater functionality then other sensor types.
+Digital Pressure Transducer:A digital signal, like those in digital output pressure transducers, provides more versatility than those with analog signals, often they are called smart devices, because they provide greater functionality then other sensor types.